 If you train a muscle less frequently, then you’ll want to do more sets per workout.

-As an example- a beginner who wants to reach 12 sets per week could:
+As an example- a beginner who wants to reach 12 sets per week for a given muscle could do:

-- Do 3 sets per workout for 4 workouts.
+- 3 sets per exercise per workout for 4 workouts.

-- Do 4 sets per workout for 3 workouts.
+- 4 sets per exercise per workout for 3 workouts.

 Both would equate to 12 sets.

-The name of the game is to optimize your sets around your training days.
-And this is called equating training volume.
+The name of the game is to optimize your sets around your training days to reach the ideal target weekly sets for your training level.
+This is called equating training volume.

-Taking all this together, now you know how many sets becomes too much:
+Taking all this together, now you know how many sets become too much:

 You can also check out my other article to learn how to tell if you’re lifting too much or too little weight.